RequirementEngineering/ch-re-JD154075/SRS.md

 3. The software system will have a SQL Database.
 4. The software system will have external entities(such as a barcode scanner).
 5. The software system's interface will be easy to follow.
-6. The software system will have backup protocol to follow.
+6. The software system will have backup database protocol to follow.

 ##   2.2 Product Functions
 Function	   | Description|